 Platform choice can have a significant impact on your earning potential due to differences in market shares, purchasing power, and overall platform popularity.
 According to Statcounter, iOS takes about 27% of the world market, whereas Android takes almost 73%.
 However, the picture changes dramatically if you look at each region separately.

-When looking at the growth rates for Google Play, it is predicted that the highest growth rates will be seen in Europe, Africa, and Latin America.
+When looking at the growth rates for Google Play, it is predicted that the highest growth rates will be seen in Africa, Latin America, Europe, and Australia.

 Beyond revenue predictions, another factor that should be taken into account is the purchasing power of users.
 According to Slickdeals, iPhone owners have a higher income than Android users, which results in the App Store users spending 2 times more money than the Google Play users.